• Home

 Update your CV

-Before you devote hours to filling in application forms or writing personal statements, make sure your CV is up to date.
+If you don’t have one, create a CV!
+You’ll need one to apply for most jobs.
+Have one already?
+Make sure it’s up to date before you devote hours to filling in application forms or writing personal statements.
 If it’s been a long time since you applied for a job, the information may not be accurate, and you might not be selling yourself.
 Your CV should be succinct and snappy, and it should focus on your skills, your qualifications and your experience.
 Once you’ve updated the information, spend a few minutes tinkering with your CV to tailor it to each role you apply for.
 You need to be able to impress on paper because employers will often look at CVs and written forms before they invite candidates to an interview.

 Look for positions online